rbarkoch/MethodMinder/README.md

 action.Invoke(arg); // Call this to cancel any deferred execution and invoke immediately.
 ```

-For WPF, using DebouncedDispatcher can give more flexability over how the method is dispatched.
+For WPF, using DebouncedDispatcher can give more flexibility over how the method is dispatched.